Jarijari: Country

-Jarijari tribal lands covered around 1,900 mi2 on the western bank of the Murray River, from above Chalka Creek to Annuello in the Mallee.
+According to Norman Tindale, the Jarijari tribal lands covered around 1,900 mi2 on the western bank of the Murray River, from above Chalka Creek to Annuello in the Mallee.
 Their southern frontier ran sound along Hopetoun Lake Korong and Pine Plains.
-The northern frontier bordered on Redcliffs.
+The northern frontier bordered on Red Cliffs.

 Neighbouring tribes were the Wergaia to the south, the Latjilatji to the west and the Dadi Dadi to the east.